stanwood/handbook/README.md

 ### 1. Client Communication

-- Keep client informed about progress and blockers 3x per week.
+- Keep client informed about progress, spent budget and blockers 3x per week.
-- Send one personal mail
+- Send at least one personal mail a week
 - React within 15 minutes to calls.*
-- React within 4 hours to emails*
+- React within 1 hour to emails, but aim to be faster.* A short "we are on it, I will get back to you" is ok, but aim for client satisfaction.
 - Create tickets to all issues raised within one day.*
+- For client raised tickets, add the label `client_reported_bug` to any bug, that the clients caught (on stage or production) or bugs we find on production.

-* During business hours.
+ `* During business hours.

-### 2. Jira Hygiene
+### 2. Jira/gitlab Hygiene

 Once a day: